hbctraining/variant_analysis/lessons/07_alignment_QC.md

 ## Exercises

-1) Inspect your coordinate-sorted BAM file with `ViewSam` package within `Picard`.
+**1.** Inspect your coordinate-sorted BAM file with `ViewSam` package within `Picard`.
 What version of `bwa` was used in the alignment?

-Answer: bwa version 0.7.17-r1188

-3) Inspect your coordinate-sorted BAM file with `ViewSam` package within `Picard`.
+**2.** Inspect your coordinate-sorted BAM file with `ViewSam` package within `Picard`.
 What is the flag for your first aligned read?
 Using the [Broad's decoding FLAG tool](https://broadinstitute.github.io/picard/explain-flags.html), what does this flag mean?

-Answer: 129
-Read is paried and it is the second read in the pair.

 ## Options for Inspecting `Picard` Alignment Metrics